JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 These issues have caused us to pivot away from this audible threshold design.
 Instead we are going to create a set of images and use that set to teach a teachable machine.
 The machine will still be used to detect when the water is boiling.
 We will also retain a feature to start a timer when the water starts boiling, to index when the pasta will be done cooking.

+## Capturing images from the webcam

+We used the python [OpenCV 2](https://pythonexamples.org/python-opencv-cv2-resize-image/#2) library to capture and resize the images of the webcam.

+## Training of the model

+We used the Pi to capture the image with the webcam.
+Firstly, we captured images of the cold water.
+We slightly moved the camera over and over again and changed to lights to get a training set sufficiently large and diversified.

+Afterwards, we repeated the steps while the water was boiling.

+Due to the fact that the CPU and Ram were not sufficient to generate the model, we transferred the

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***